-Upon completion of this offering, we will have 3,200,000 ADSs outstanding, representing approximately 6.0% of our outstanding Class A ordinary shares, assuming the underwriters do not exercise their over-allotment option to purchase additional ADSs.
+Upon completion of this offering, we will have ADSs outstanding, representing approximately % of our outstanding Class A ordinary shares, assuming the underwriters do not exercise their over-allotment option to purchase additional ADSs.
 All of the ADSs sold in this offering will be freely transferable by persons other than by our "affiliates" without restriction or further registration under the Securities Act.
 Sales of substantial amounts of the ADSs in the public market could adversely affect prevailing market prices of the ADSs.
 Prior to this offering, there has been no public market for our ordinary shares or the ADSs.
-The ADSs have been approved for listing on the Nasdaq Global Market, but we cannot assure you that a regular trading market will develop in the ADSs.
+We intend to apply to list the ADSs on the Nasdaq Global Market, but we cannot assure you that a regular trading market will develop in the ADSs.
 We do not expect that a trading market will develop for our ordinary shares not represented by the ADSs.